 - Property Damage

-Reporting an incident allows the Office of Environmental Health and Safety to:
+Reporting an incident allows the Office of Safety and Risk Management to:

 - Follow up with the injured employee to ensure they have received the proper care and to begin the workers’ compensation process.

 - Allow for corrective action to be taken sooner, possibly preventing others from becoming injured.

 - Identify trends to determine the effectiveness of the corrective actions and safety programs and to prevent future incidents.

 - Identify high-incident-rate locations, or departments and problem areas so extra effort can be made in those areas.

 - Collect the required information to submit property and liability claims to the Bureau of Risk and Insurance Management (BRIM).

 Incidents Involving Employees

 - The employee directly involved with the incident should complete the Incident Report.

 - The employee’s Supervisor shall complete the Supervisor’s Incident Report, with the input from the involved employee and collect a Witness Statement from all involved persons.